brianschubert/Subsonic-IPT/README.rst

 Credits
 -------

-The structure of repository is a custom Linux port of a template created by Charl P. Botha.
+The Arduino/CMake integration used in this repository is a custom Linux port of a template created by Charl P. Botha.
 His original ``arduino-clion-minimal`` repository may be found `here`_.

 .. _here: https://github.com/cpbotha/arduino-clion-minimal